MikkoDT/MEXE_Electives_2_Finals_Project_Machine_Learning_2025/MEXE_E2_Finals/Naz_Virrey_Telco-Customer-Churn/README.md

 ## 4. Model & Results
 - **Model used:** Logistic Regression
-  <p align="justify">Logistic Regression was chosen because the objective is binary classification predicting whether a customer will churn (Yes) or not (No).
-Logistic Regression is a simple, efficient, and interpretable model that performs well for datasets with mixed categorical and numerical features.
-It also provides useful metrics such as probabilities, feature weights, and decision boundaries, making it suitable for churn prediction. </p>
+  <p align="justify">Logistic Regression was chosen because the objective is binary classification, predicting whether a customer will churn (Yes) or not (No).
+Logistic Regression is simple, efficient, and interpretable, and it works well with datasets containing both categorical and numerical features.
+It also aligns well with the evaluation metrics used in this study, including accuracy, confusion matrix, precision, recall, F1-score, and the ROC curve, making it suitable for churn prediction. </p>
 - **Metrics:**
   - Accuracy
   - Confusion Matrix